jeffcd/pdfpagecount/README.md

+# How To Use

-# Install node.js
+- Install node.js

-# cd into the directory
+- cd into the directory

-# Download your pdfs to the directory from s3 (sample in folder already)
+- Download your pdfs to the directory from s3 (sample in folder already)
+- Open a terminal and run the command:

-# node index.js
+  -- node index.js